Love Ain't No Stranger: Recording

 The song starts with keyboardist Jon Lord's keyboards with emotional vocal delivery from singer David Coverdale.
 The song keeps a slow tempo until the guitars and drums kick in when the song tempo drastically changes and becomes a hard driving rock song.
 The slow tempo "ballady" section doesn't emerge again until the very middle and very end of the song.
 According to the 25th Anniversary Edition booklet of Slide It In, the keyboard intro was originally written for guitars, but was eventually switched to keyboards.
 Also, Coverdale told in the edition's booklet that drummer Cozy Powell once told the singer that "Love Ain't No Stranger" was the best track he'd ever played drums on.

 Music video

-A music video was also made for the song, which depicts the band performing the song at a mock concert, with scenes of Coverdale running after an unknown woman.
-At the end of the video, Coverdale climbs on to a truck and hugs the woman, but as he turns around he sees that the woman has switched and that the woman he was after is standing on the ground.
-As the truck, along with Coverdale on it, starts to drive away Coverdale stares at the woman as she disappears into the mist.
+The music video was filmed in Hollywood, which Geffen had arranged after the success of Whitesnake's song "Slow an' Easy" and was directed by directed by Mark Rezyka.
+During the filming, it contained 22 takes of the band performing on stage, which it was then made out of sync.